AnnaMargaretheLimbach/AnnaMargaretheLimbach.github.io/_pages/about.md

 I am a postdoc at the [Computer Science Institute of Charles University](https://www.mff.cuni.cz/iuuk) in Prague.

-Before, I a postdoc in the project [Graph Limits and Beyond](https://www.cs.cas.cz/~hladky/ProjectGraphLimits2.html) funded by the Czech Science Foundation.
+Before, I was a postdoc in the project [Graph Limits and Beyond](https://www.cs.cas.cz/~hladky/ProjectGraphLimits2.html) funded by the Czech Science Foundation.
 I worked at the [Institute of Computer Science of the Czech Academy of Sciences](https://www.cs.cas.cz/) (Ústav informatiky, Akademie věd České Republiky).

 I received my doctoral degree from [RWTH Aachen University](https://www.rwth-aachen.de/) under the supervision of [Prof. Dr. Eberhard Triesch](https://math2.rwth-aachen.de/de/mitarbeiter/triesch).